 Overview of Notes

-It's also possible to pin important notes to the top of the list - pinned notes remain at the top of the list so that they're always seen, and can be unpinned when appropriate.
-Once unpinned the note takes its place back in the date order of the other notes.
+It's also possible to Pin important notes to the top of the list - pinned notes remain at the top of the list so that they're always seen, and can be unpinned again if necessary.
+Once unpinned, the note takes its place back in the date order of the other notes.